Poarthan/PathfinderSolarWindNoise/README.md

 ## Getting Data
-There will some cleaning up of the code for easier use.
+Runing these takes about 10 or so minutes, because there is a lot of data processing with huge datasets.
+So if you just want the dirend results from the plots go above to the plots

-ACE data used can be accessed from this website: https://izw1.caltech.edu/ACE/ASC/level2/lvl2DATA_SWEPAM.html.
+The original ACE data used can be accessed from this website: https://izw1.caltech.edu/ACE/ASC/level2/lvl2DATA_SWEPAM.html.
 2016 data, UTC day, hour, min, sec, H+ density, He4/H+, H+ speed, and velocity x,y,z of solar wind ions in GSE coordinates is required.

+For easier download just use: https://zenodo.org/record/6955182.

 Download the data from the website, extract it to a new directory datafiles:
 ```